croxton/Stash/README.md

 		{/exp:stash:append}
 	{/exp:channel:entries}

-The above would capture all 'people' entries whose last name {person_lname} starts with A-F.
+The above would capture all 'people' entries whose last name `{person_lname}` starts with A-F.

 ## {exp:stash:prepend} tag pair
-Works the same as {exp:stash:set}, except the value is prepended to an existing variable.
+Works the same as `{exp:stash:set}`, except the value is prepended to an existing variable.

 ## {exp:stash:set_value} single tag
-Works the same as {exp:stash:set}, except the value is passed as a parameter.
+Works the same as `{exp:stash:set}`, except the value is passed as a parameter.
 This can be useful for when you need to use a plugin as a tag parameter (always use with parse="inward").
 For example:

 	{exp:stash:set_value name="title" value="{exp:another:tag}" type="snippet" parse="inward"}

-In this case {title} would be set to the parsed value of {exp:another:tag}
+In this case `{title}` would be set to the parsed value of `{exp:another:tag}`

 ## {exp:stash:append_value} single tag
-Works the same as {exp:stash:append}, except the value is passed as a parameter.
+Works the same as `{exp:stash:append}`, except the value is passed as a parameter.

 ## {exp:stash:prepend_value} single tag
-Works the same as {exp:stash:prepend}, except the value is passed as a parameter.
+Works the same as `{exp:stash:prepend}`, except the value is passed as a parameter.

 ## {exp:stash:get}